William Blake: Final years

 Blake's last years were spent at Fountain Court off the Strand (the property was demolished in the 1880s, when the Savoy Hotel was built).
 On the day of his death (12 August 1827), Blake worked relentlessly on his Dante series.
 Eventually, it is reported, he ceased working and turned to his wife, who was in tears by his bedside.
 Beholding her, Blake is said to have cried, "Stay Kate!
 Keep just as you are – I will draw your portrait – for you have ever been an angel to me."
 Having completed this portrait (now lost), Blake laid down his tools and began to sing hymns and verses.
 At six that evening, after promising his wife that he would be with her always, Blake died.
 Gilchrist reports that a female lodger in the house, present at his expiration, said, "I have been at the death, not of a man, but of a blessed angel."

 George Richmond gives the following account of Blake's death in a letter to Samuel Palmer:

 Catherine paid for Blake's funeral with money lent to her by Linnell.
-Blake's body was buried in a plot shared with others, five days after his death – on the eve of his 45th wedding anniversary – at the Dissenter's burial ground in Bunhill Fields, in what is today the London Borough of Islington.
+Blake's body was buried in a plot shared with others, five days after his death – on the eve of his 45th wedding anniversary – at the Dissenter's burial ground in Bunhill Fields, in the City of London area.
 His parents' bodies were buried in the same graveyard.
 Present at the ceremonies were Catherine, Edward Calvert, George Richmond, Frederick Tatham and John Linnell.
 Following Blake's death, Catherine moved into Tatham's house as a housekeeper.
 She believed she was regularly visited by Blake's spirit.
 She continued selling his illuminated works and paintings, but entertained no business transaction without first "consulting Mr. Blake".
-On the day of her death, in October 1831, she was as calm and cheerful as her husband, and called out to him "as if he were only in the next room, to say she was coming to him, and it would not be long now".
+On the day of her death, in October 1831, she was as calm and cheerful as her husband, and called out to him "as if he were only in the next room, to say she was coming to him, and it would not be long now."